DexterHuang/CyberCodeOnline/README.md

 *CyberCode Online is a **browser & mobile based MMORPG game** that is **disguised as VS Code in the browser*** *where you click functions and variables in the ever changing source code to navigate your character in a Cyber Punk inspired world*

 It is meant to be played casually with AFK tasks, leveling and Crafting.
-Includeas a huge array of randomly generated enemies, dungeons and locations pulled from a user contributed list.
+Includes a huge array of randomly generated enemies, dungeons and locations pulled from a user contributed list.
 The game provides a platform for everyone to chitchat and slack!

 ### Click [CyberCode Online](https://cybercodeonline.com/) or download the mobile app to start your adventure now!